 Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

-Completing the SDLT return
+Filling in the SDLT return

-- the amount of any rent due
+- any rent due

 New leases with a nominal rent